-There will be times when photographs will be taken of children, whether it is by members of St. Mary's volunteers or children taking pictures of each other.
-Photographs are an important way of recording activities and celebrating the projects that we undertake with children.
+There will be times when photographs and or filming will be taken of children, whether it is by members of St. Mary's volunteers or children taking pictures of each other.
+Photographs and films are an important way of recording activities and celebrating the projects that we undertake with children.
 To avoid any concerns or unsuitable behaviour these are the guidelines to prevent any mis-understandings:

-- 1. If official photographs are taken during Sunday Club times, Holiday Clubs, Church services etc. written permission will have already been obtained from parents/carers on the registration form. - 2.
-If there is a trip with children outside of St. Mary's Church a written consent form from the children's parents/carers stating that photos may be taken, needs to be signed.
-This forms part of the activity consent form signed before any trip takes place. - 3.
-At special services (e.g. baptisms, weddings, Christingle, First Communion) an announcement will be made by the person leading the service that photographs may not be taken during the service but any that are taken afterwards are for personal use only and not to be shared on any social media sites. - 4.
+- 1. If official photographs and/or films are taken during Sunday Club times, Holiday Clubs, Church services etc. written permission will have already been obtained from parents/carers on the registration form. - 2.
+At special services (e.g. baptisms, weddings, Christingle, First Communion) the person leading the service will draw the congregation's attention to the notice in the pew sheet.
+This notice is in the pew sheet every week reminding people that photographs may not be taken during the service but any that are taken afterwards are for personal use only and not to be shared on any social media sites. - 3.
 Permission must also be obtained from parents prior to photographs appearing on the St. Mary's website/parish magazine/facebook and a record kept of this.
 This will be obtained from the registration form.
-Names of children must not be shown.
-With regards to the Twinkle Sunday Club parents/carers will be asked to sign a consent sheet on the day the photographs are being taken, if they are to be used on a website/facebook. - 5.
+Those groups that have a more fluid attendance (for example Twinkles, BATS and Messy Church) parents/carers will be asked to sign a consent sheet (see appendix) on the day the photographs are being taken, if they are to be used on a website/facebook. - 4.
 There must be an understanding from those taking official photographs that they must delete them from their mobile and/or camera as soon as the images have been uploaded onto the website/facebook and/or publicity.

-9 Based on guidance from CCPAS P.29-30 of the Diocesan Policy
+10 Based on guidance from CCPAS P.29-30 of the Diocesan Policy